-Brilliantly, Martin Berz devised an automatic differentiation scheme that could get these higher order matrix elements to any order.
-They were costly to calculate though, so for example optimizing a beamline including quad lengths and separations proves to be impractical.
+Brilliantly, Martin Berz[2] devised an automatic differentiation scheme that could get these higher order matrix elements to any order.
+This vastly minimizes coding errors.
+But they were costly to calculate, so for example optimizing a beamline (minimizing aberrations) including quad lengths, strengths, apertures and separations proves to be impractical.
 Moreover, one had to give precisely the six Enge coefficients for any quads.
 (And they are not known since not yet built.)
 But there is an easier way.
-And the hint is that hardly anyone needs to change the default Enge function built into $COSY-\infty$ for quads.
+And the hint is that hardly anyone needs to change the default Enge function built into COSY- ∞ for quads.
 (It happens to be the PETRA ring quads.)